 Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date What Outperforms in a Declining Dollar Environment Falling Dollar Strategy 1: International Stocks.
 XSOE (WisdomTree Emerging Markets ex-State-Owned Enterprises Fund).
 Falling Dollar Strategy 2: Currencies.
 FXE.
 (CurrencyShares Euro Trust).
 Falling Dollar Strategy 3: Gold Miners.
-GDX (VanEck Vectors Gold Miners ETF). tained period of dollar weakness are as strong as they've been in years (surging U.S. debt/deficits and 8/11/2020 XSOE: -15.64% FXE: -13.76% GDX: -26.43% SPY: 23.64% Ideas for When There's a COVID Vaccine Annoucement JETS (U.S. Global JETS ETF) PEJ (Invesco Dynamic Leisure and Entertainment ETF) KBE (SPDR S&P Bank ETF) REZ (iShares Residential REITS ETF) I believe today's issue demonstrates why Alpha is the perfect complement to the daily Sevens Report, because early last week in the regular Sevens Report, we discussed broad sectors that would benefit and outperform if there is a positive announcement on a COVID-19 vaccine.
-But, in today's Alpha issue, we follow up on that research and go much more in-depth to identify specific ETFs and stocks that: Are outsized beneficiaries of a "return to normal" that likely will follow a successful vaccine That are trading at historic discounts due to COVID 19 fallout and Were good businesses before COVID 19, and likely will again be good businesses after the vaccine.
-8/25/2020 JETS: 7.03% PEJ: 19.39% KBE: 61.74% REZ: 21.80% SPY: 19.75% Opportunities in the Electric Vehicle Battery Industry ALB (Albemarle) SQM (Sociedad Quimica y Minera De Chile S.A.
+GDX (VanEck Vectors Gold Miners ETF).
+A sustained period of dollar weakness doesn't come along often (it last occurred in 2017) but when it does, it can create substantial outperformance in certain sectors and indices.
+We want to make sure you have a comprehensive "falling dollar" playbook for both general and tactical asset allocations, because the fundamentals for a sustained period of dollar weakness are as strong as they've been in years (surging U.S. debt/deficits and rebounding growth overseas).
+8/11/2020 XSOE: -16.41% FXE: -13.44% GDX: -27.66% SPY: 23.55% Ideas for When There's a COVID Vaccine Annoucement JETS (U.S. Global JETS ETF) PEJ (Invesco Dynamic Leisure and Entertainment ETF) KBE (SPDR S&P Bank ETF) REZ (iShares Residential REITS ETF) I believe today's issue demonstrates why Alpha is the perfect complement to the daily Sevens Report, because early last week in the regular Sevens Report, we discussed broad sectors that would benefit and outperform if there is a positive announcement on a COVID-19 vaccine.
+But, in today's Alpha issue, we follow up on that research and go much more in-depth to identify specific ETFs and stocks that: Are outsized beneficiaries of a "return to normal" that likely will follow a successful vaccine That are trading at historic discounts due to COVID 19 fallout and Were good businesses before COVID 19, and likely will 8/25/2020 JETS: 4.85% PEJ: 19.36% KBE: 58.30% REZ: 21.74% SPY: 19.48% Opportunities in the Electric Vehicle Battery Industry ALB (Albemarle) SQM (Sociedad Quimica y Minera De Chile S.A.
 ADR) LIT (Global X Lithium & Battery Tech ETF) So, given this event, the anticipated media coverage of it, and the recent focus on TSLA, Nikola (the EV truck company), and other EV companies, we wanted to revisit the EV space and specifically the battery market, because it is undeniable the growth potential here is still very, very substantial.
-We explored the EV market three years ago when we first launched Alpha but much has changed in the industry since then, and with Battery Day looming, we wanted to revisit the industry, again with a specific focus on battery technology and the companies and ETFs associated with battery advancement - because battery capacity remains the key to the growth of the EV market.
-9/9/2020 ALB: 239.90% SQM: 258.50% LIT: 95.60% SPY: 21.25%
+We explored the EV market three years ago when we first launched Alpha but much has changed in the industry since then, and with Battery Day looming, we wanted to revisit the industry, again with a specific focus on battery technology and the companies and ETFs associated with battery advancement - because battery capacity remains the key to the growth of the 9/9/2020 ALB: 185.40% SQM: 211.50% LIT: 75.28% SPY: 21.06%